-This is a good technique to use when the question has many possible answers or it is an opinion question.
+This is a good technique to use when questions have many possible answers or it is an opinion question.
 This allows every student to have a chance to verbalize their ideas.

-These turn and talk sessions are usually very short, one -two minutes.
+These turn and talk sessions are usually very short, 30 seconds or one – two minutes at the longest.
 To bring the group back together I usually summarize student answers by restating student responses that I have heard.
 “Raise your hand if your group said something like this.”

 Tips to Involve All Students | Making Music

 It takes time to build a singing culture in your classroom and at your school.
 But there is no better time to start than today.
 Below are tips to involve all students in singing and performance activities.
 These suggestions are just the tip of the iceberg.